Yuvi-App/Yu-CrossHermit/README.md

 - No CD Check the exe (game uses securom)
 - Fixes Resolution and Force Fullscreen mode
 - Ensure the game runs smoothly on Win10 and new hardware
+- Scale up Textures
 - Translate the important stuff to enjoy the game
+- Enable Debug Mode (if possible)
 - Everything else is extra
-- Enable Debug Mode (if possible)

 **Completed Work**
 - No CD Check